 Before deciding to stick with your insurer, you should assess the market from time to time.
 It’s a smart choice to gather quotes.
-Then, you can compare car insurance rates and see which insurer will offer you the best deal.
-It would also be wise to learn about your potential insurers’ loyalty and discount programs.
+Then, you can compare car insurance rates and see who will offer you the best deal.
+It would also be wise to learn about your potential providers’ loyalty and discount programs.
 You should go for the company that offers the best deal and good benefits.

 Frequently Asked Questions

-Q: Do car insurance companies have a customer loyalty discount?
+Q: Do insurance carriers have a customer loyalty discount?

-A: Yes, auto insurance companies offer a discount for your loyalty.
-But they commonly offer more than one.
-You can usually get a discount for sticking with one insurer for an extended period of time.
-Insurers also offer multi-car and -policy discounts that reward you for being a loyal customer.
-Be sure to talk to your agent about your insurer’s customer loyalty programs.
-The exact savings will depend on your insurer.
+A: All auto insurance companies offer loyalty discounts.
+Better yet, they commonly have more than one.
+But you can almost always get one for sticking with one insurer for a long time.
+Insurance providers also offer multi-car and -policy discounts that reward you for being a loyal customer.
+Be sure to talk to your agent about customer loyalty programs.
+The savings will depend on which company you settle on.

-Q: Is it worth it to stay with the same car insurance company for a long time?
+Q: Is it worth it to stay with the same insurance provider for a long time?